Washington Gov. Jay Inslee says he's ending presidential bid

 "Together we have put the climate crisis front and center in the 2020 race," he said.
 "And thanks to you, every candidate knows they have to have a robust plan to defeat the climate crisis."

-Inslee didn't say whether he planned to seek a third term as governor.

-Governors in Washington state aren't subject to term limits, though most haven't served more than two terms.
+While Inslee hasn't yet said whether he plans to seek a third term as governor, governors in Washington state aren't subject to term limits, though most haven't served more than two terms.
 The last three-term governor in Washington was Republican Gov. Dan Evans, who served from 1965 until 1977.

 While the filing deadline for the state's 2020 elections isn't until next May, three Democrats have already signaled they will run for governor if Inslee doesn't: Attorney General Bob Ferguson, Commissioner of Public Lands Hilary Franz and King County Executive Dow Constantine.
 The political dominos continue with Democratic candidates lining up to run for attorney general and lands commissioner if Ferguson and Franz end up not seeking reelection to their posts.